-Alcohol, Tobacco and Other Drug Research Centres Seeking an extension of two (2) years to July 2027 for four Alcohol, Tobacco and Other Drug (ATOD) Research Centre grants: i.The National Centre for Education and Training on Addiction (NCETA) ii.The National Centre for Youth Substance Use Research (NCYSUR) iii.The National Drug and Alcohol Research Centre (NDARC) iv.The National Drug Research Institute (NDRI). and one (1) year to July 2027 for the National Centre for Clinical Research on Emerging Drugs (NCCRED).
+Alcohol, Tobacco and Other Drug Seeking an extension of two (2) years to July 2027 for four 30/5/25 The ATOD research centres have a long history of funding to deliver their work; NDARC Delayed and uncertainty in funding \$18.415 million (GST exclusive) over Research Centres Alcohol, Tobacco and Other Drug (ATOD) Research Centre grants: i.The National Centre for Education and Training on Addiction (NCETA) ii.The National Centre for Youth Substance Use Research (NCYSUR) iii.The National Drug and Alcohol Research Centre (NDARC) iv.The National Drug Research Institute (NDRI). and one (1) year to July 2027 for the National Centre for Clinical Research on Emerging Drugs (NCCRED).
 Variations to these grants are currently with the Community Grants Hub to review, and approval is sought to offer these extensions and execute these variations.
-30/5/25 The ATOD research centres have a long history of funding to deliver their work; NDARC since 1985, NDRI since 1985, NCETA since 1992, NCYSUR and NCCRED since 2017. s47C, s47E(d) Delayed and uncertainty in funding may lead to loss of quality researchers and staff, leading to delays in research projects and diminished research outputs over the medium term. \$18.415 million (GST exclusive) over two years, from 2025-26 to 2026-27.
+50/3/23 since 1985, NDRI since 1985, NCETA since 1992, NCYSUR and NCCRED since 2017. s47C, s47E(d) may lead to loss of quality researchers and staff, leading to delays in research projects and diminished research outputs over the medium term. two years, from 2025-26 to 2026-27.
 Expansion of Serentity House, National Paediatric Telecare Services, and Community Based Addiction Services in NSW/ACT Primary Health Networks Policy approval and Grant Opportunity Guidelines approval.
 1/6/25 The three projects relating to two Grant Opportunity processes have had policy authority approved and current agreements expire 30 June 2025.
 They are considered in the critical service delivery category as there are no other services to take the place of the services being delivered.
 If funding is not provided in a timely manner critical services will not be delivered.
 TBC - Funding potentially to be sourced through SIF, and utilise underspends within Outcome 1.
 Comorbidity Guidelines Grant Opportunity Guidelines to be approved.
-1/6/25 The current grant agreement is due to expire on 30 June 2025 and there is a risk that the grant process may not be completed by this date, resulting in a funding gap for the organisation.
-The organisation has indicated that without timely confirmation of funding, they may struggle to retain or recruit necessary staff to sustain the project.
+1/6/25 The current grant agreement is due to expire on 30 June 2025 and there is a risk that the grant process may not be completed by this date, resulting in a funding gap for the organisation. without timely confirmation of funding, they may struggle to retain or Funding will be provided through the SIF reinvestment measure.
+Policy Approval provided on 19 March 2025.
 Heart Foundation National Walking Initiative \$3.2 million in 2025-26 to extend the Heart Foundation National Walking Initiative for 12 months from 1 July 2025.
 30/6/25 Policy approval will be required to execute agreement.
 Delayed funding and risk of program continuity.
 Yes.
 Costs to be met from within existing Program funding.
 World Health Organization Framework Convention on Tobacco Control Knowledge Hub Grant Opportunity Guidelines approval.
 The WHO FCTC Secretariat works with institutions on technical and legal areas of the Treaty.
 30/6/25 Grant Opportunity Guidelines currently with DoF for risk rating and guideline review.
 Will require publication approval to open the grant round.
 Impact to service provision.
 Yes Long-acting reversible contraception (LARC) Access and Training Hubs Grant Opportunity Guidelines approval.
 To support and train health practioners to insert and remove long-acting reversible contraception.
 30/6/25 Round is expected to be open in June 2025 and will require publication approval.
 Impact to service provision.
 Yes Joint Global Programme Grant Opportunity Guidelines approval To support the United Nations Office on Drugs and Crime (UNODC) on drug monitoring and access.
 30/6/25 Round is expected to be open in June 2025 and will require publication approval.
 Impact to service provision.
 Yes